burianvlastimil/openssl-file-encryption-decryption-shell-scripts/README.md

     filename
     ```

-    But it has to be possible to decrypt files without the defined extension.
+    Note, that it is entirely possible to decrypt files without the defined extension.
     In this case we will append `.dec` to the filename and produce for example:

     ```